User Guide

 When you create a song and select a new rhythm (e.g. MediumJazz.s637.sst), JJazzLab looks for a default rhythm mix file (MediumJazz.s637.mix) to initialize the song mix for this rhythm.

-The default rhythm mix lets you define an optimized rhythm mix adapted to your output synth (FluidSynth or a custom synth): for example withMediumJazz.s637.sst you can make the electric guitar quieter, replace the default GM bass instrument by a better one available on your synth, and mute that flute you don't like.
+The default rhythm mix lets you define an optimized rhythm mix adapted to your output synth (or a ): for example withMediumJazz.s637.sst you can make the electric guitar quieter, replace the default GM bass instrument by a better one available on your synth, and mute that flute you don't like.

 If the default rhythm mix file is not present, JJazzLab uses the rhythm's builtin mix.
 The rhythm's builtin mix is infered from the rhythm data and from your output synth capabilities.
 With FluidSynth the resulting mix should be OK with a few manual adjusments.
 With a custom synth, it might need more fixes.